Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/naivigation/visit/swerving-spaceships/rules/_index.md

 _No communication about the game is allowed._

 Whenever you **take damage**, reveal the top card of your Health Deck.
-These cards always have a _handicap_, which must all be followed at all times.
+These cards always have a _handicap_, which must be followed at all times.

+{{< rules-image src="gameplay.webp" alt="The core gameplay of Naivigation: play vehicle cards, execute, move vehicle." >}}

 {{% /rules-block %}}